Plan the conversation carefully.

 Stop Conditions

-This boundaries page is for planning around personal-time boundaries, so it keeps one sentence ready while staying alert to facts that require outside support.
+This boundaries page is for planning around healthy texting boundaries in relationships, so it keeps one sentence ready while staying alert to facts that require outside support.
 In Set Boundaries Around Personal Time, the reader is looking for a practical way to work with personal-time boundaries while staying respectful and clear.
 For Set Boundaries Around Personal Time, write a boundary sentence with one limit, one request, and one follow-through you can actually keep.
-If the facts around personal-time boundaries are bigger than wording, outside support matters more than a better sentence.
-For personal-time boundaries, the useful micro-decision is which one sentence about personal-time boundaries is worth saying first.
-Use the references in Set Boundaries Around Personal Time as limits on overconfidence: adapt the language, then seek local or qualified support if the facts are bigger than a conversation plan.
-The article asks the reader to notice what they can control around personal-time boundaries: timing, clarity, tone, consent to continue, and whether a safer outside support route is needed.
-A line to adapt is: "My limit around personal-time boundaries is this, and my follow-through will be this if it keeps happening."
-The point of Set Boundaries Around Personal Time is to reduce guessing, make the next move observable, and notice whether the response gives useful information.
+If the facts around healthy texting boundaries in relationships are bigger than wording, outside support matters more than a better sentence.
+For healthy texting boundaries in relationships, the useful micro-decision is which one sentence about healthy texting boundaries in relationships is worth saying first.
+Use the references in Healthy Texting Boundaries in Relationships as limits on overconfidence: adapt the language, then seek local or qualified support if the facts are bigger than a conversation plan.
+The article asks the reader to notice what they can control around healthy texting boundaries in relationships: timing, clarity, tone, consent to continue, and whether a safer outside support route is needed.
+A line to adapt is: "I am going to send one clear sentence about healthy texting boundaries in relationships, then stop before I turn the message into a full argument."
+The point of Healthy Texting Boundaries in Relationships is to reduce guessing, make the next move observable, and notice whether the response gives useful information.

 Next route: choose a boundaries follow-up only if it changes the reader's next decision.